 Captures the experience of learning, often in an organized school setting, from early childhood to post-grad.

-Emphasizes clothes, shoes, accessories, usually worn by professional models, but can also be still life.
+Emphasizes clothes, shoes, accessories, usually worn by professional models.

 Pictures that express an aesthetic or intellectual (rather than commercial or editorial) message.